pletzer/python-oop-novice/_episodes/01-introduction.md

 > ## Discuss the advantages/disadvantages of objected oriented programming over procedural programming
 >
 >> ## Solution
->> The procedural approach is more generic, it works both on lists and numpy arrays whereas the object oriented approach requires a specific type.
-This could make the object oriented approach safer.
+>>  * The procedural approach is _generic_, it works both on lists and numpy arrays
+>>  * The object oriented approach requires a specific type, which makes it safer
+>>  * The object oriented way may be more concise
+>>  * In the object oriented way we're telling people what they can do with an object
 > {: .solution}
 {: .challenge}

 ## What type is it?

+We mentioned that attaches functions to types.
 Let's investigate this further by using `type` to identify what the data type of `numbers` is:

 ~~~
 type(numbers)